princeobieze91/social-core/README.md

-This contains everything you need to run your app locally.
+This contains everything you need to run your app locally

-View your app in AI Studio: https://ai.studio/apps/e29b3f7e-3e39-46d4-bf3e-6380a9add4c5

 ## Run Locally